OpenWaterAnalytics/epanet-rtx/README.md

 What Is RTX?
 ------------
-RTX (the real-time extension) is the first open-source library to extend the base EPANET hydraulic & water quality simulation functionality to include scada data aquisition and predictive forecasting capabilities.
+RTX (the real-time extension) is the first open-source library to extend the base EPANET hydraulic & water quality simulation functionality to include scada data acquisition and predictive forecasting capabilities.
 The typical use of this toolkit would comprise building an application that would load a water utility's model and run an extended-period simulation driven by sensor measurements recorded in a scada historian.
 The goal of the RTX library is to make this complex task more accessible to programmers and engineers.
 The user of this library may incorporate as little or much of the functionality as desired.
 For instance, RTX could be used only to connect to a SCADA system, clean certain data streams, and provide a predictive forecast of sensor data.
-Or RTX could be used just as an object abstraction layer for EPANET (e.g., for GUI developement or other purposes).
+Or RTX could be used just as an object abstraction layer for EPANET (e.g., for GUI development or other purposes).

 Prerequisites
 -------------